Technical Calculator

 Example:

-Consider an AC/DC single-phase voltage.
-The source voltage is 10 V and the allowable voltage drop is 3 V. Copper wire is used and the current flows through the 10 A, the Length of the wire is 10 m.
-The wire temperature is 10 Celsius.
-Then what is the AWG wire size?
+Consider an AC/DC single-phase voltage system.
+The source voltage is 12 V, and the allowable voltage drop is 2 V. Aluminum wire is used, and the current flowing through it is 15 A. The wire length is 20 m, and the wire temperature is 25°C. What is the AWG wire size?

 Given: